ibm-build-lab/terraform-ibm-cloud-pak/examples/iaf/README.md

 # IAF Terraform Module example

-To run using IBM Cloud Schematics refer [here](https://cloud.ibm.com/docs/schematics?topic=schematics-about-schematics#how-to-workspaces)
+## Run using IBM Cloud Schematics

+To run from a schematics workspace, refer [here](https://cloud.ibm.com/docs/schematics?topic=schematics-about-schematics#how-to-workspaces).

+## Run using local Terraform Client

-To run using the local Terraform Client on your local machine, follow below.
+To run using the local Terraform Client on your local machine follow these steps:

-## Prerequisites
+### Prerequisites

 If running this example from your local terminal, you will need to: